 - For dinners, you really don’t need to get dressed up for the vast majority of restaurants.
 Most places will say “resort wear” is their dress code.
 So what does resort wear mean?
 Men can wear dress-shorts or khaki trousers and a collared shirt.
-Ladies can wear casual skirts, sun dresses, capri pants, dressier shorts, etc. For nicer restaurants, I like to make my dinner reservations about a week or so before I leave the mainland.
+Ladies can wear casual skirts, sun dresses, capri pants, dressier shorts, etc. (See our post with photos showing resort wear for Hawaii for women.)
+When possible, I like to make my dinner reservations about a week or so before I leave the mainland.
 So when I call to make the reservations, I ask what the dress code is.
 That way there is never a doubt.
 While we’re on this topic of what type of clothes to pack, I want to encourage you to pack light.
 It saves so much time, effort and airline charges for checked luggage.
 Please read my articles on why it benefits you to pack light and practical strategies to pack light.
 Note that the above photo on the right shows me holding all the clothes I packed for a 17-day Hawaii vacation.

 - Hawaii is generally warm year-round, but sometimes you might encounter a short cold spell when visiting in the winter months.
 Bring a light jacket or sweater.
 You’ll probably want to have a sweater or jacket just for the plane ride over.
 If you are staying in any of the uplands/upcountry areas like, Koele, Lanai City, Kula, Volcano and Waimea, you’ll definitely want to bring a light sweater.

 - Bring two swimsuits per person so that you will always have a dry (or at least dry-ish) suit to wear.

 - Bring a swimsuit cover-up as most resorts request that you modestly cover up while in lobbies and common areas other than the pool and beach.